BlocProtocol/BLOC-wiki/docs/API/BLOC-service.md

 #### Exemple

 ```
-./bloc-service --config=mycontainer.conf --bind-address=127.0.0.1
+./bloc-service --bind-address=127.0.0.1 --container-file=mycontainer --container-password=mypassword --rpc-password=RPCpassword
 ```

 ### --bind-port arg (=8070)

 * Port for bloc-service RPC
-* Started by default on 8070 when running `./bloc-service --config=mycontainer.conf`
+* Started by default on 8070 when running either you specified it `./bloc-service --config=myconf.conf`
-* You can change the port here
+* You can change the port here for ex 8071
 * More details about the [JSON bloc-service API](../wallet-rpc-api.md)

 #### Exemple

 ```
-./bloc-service --config=mycontainer.conf --bind-port=8070
+./bloc-service --bind-port=8071 --container-file=mycontainer --container-password=mypassword --rpc-password=RPCpassword
 ```

 ### --rpc-password